Animal (2014 film): Plot

 Mandy reveals to Alissa that she is pregnant while Sean confesses to Mandy that he and Jeff were having an affair.
 The group discovers Matt, barely alive, in the cellar, along with the animal.
 They get Matt upstairs but Carl is killed.
 Douglas proposes that the group let the animal eat Matt as a bait so they can escape.
 The group refuses and decides to trap the animal inside the house and burn it down.
 However, when they untie Douglas to help, he beats Matt to death, calling the others weak.
 The animal breaks in and kills Douglas.
 As it eats his body, the others spread kerosene throughout the house.
 Alissa lures the animal into the trap.
 She sets the fire and burns the monster to death.

-However, a second animal suddenly appears in the cellar and kills Sean and Vicky.
+However, a second creature appears in the cellar and kills Sean and Vicky.
 Mandy and Alissa flee into the woods.
 Alissa is killed but Mandy is able to reach the car.
-The second animal attacks her and Mandy manages to kill it by running its head over with the car.
-She escapes and drives away, sobbing.
+The second animal attacks her and Mandy manages to kill it by running it over with the car.
+She drives away in tears.

-The final scene shows a third animal sniffing at the second animal's corpse, where it grunts aggressively, suggesting a call to the pack.
+Meanwhile, a third creature sniffs at the second one's corpse then grunts aggressively, suggesting a call to the pack.